Sharrnah/whispering-plugins/README.md

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/sharrnah)

-### Install
+### Installation of Plugins
-Use the Whispering Tiger UI Application and
+#### Using Whispering Tiger UI Application
+Go to the `Plugins` Tab and click on the `Download / Update Plugins` Button.

+Select the Plugin you want to install from the list and press `Install`.

+_(The Button might show `ReInstall` or `Update` depending on if the Plugin is already installed and is the current version.)_

+#### Manual Installation
-Copy the plugin file to the `Plugins` directory in the root of the project.
+Download the `.py` file and copy the plugin file into the `Plugins` directory in the root of the Whispering Tiger folder.

-Consider reading the plugin file to see if there are any dependencies that need to be installed.

 ## List of Plugins